hypertrack/live-app-ios/README.md

         })
  ```

-For starter project - You have to enter the ```lookupId``` in the textfield that you have received from your friend who has started the session.
+For starter project, you have to enter the ```lookupId``` in the text field that you have received from the user who has started the session.
 Add the following code in the selector of track button in ```TrackLiveLocationVC```.

  ```swift
   HyperTrack.trackActionFor(lookUpId: LOOK_UP_ID, completionHandler: { (actions, error) in